 AT A LOSS

 Southern mountain caribou numbers in BC’s interior temperate rainforest have been steadily declining, from approximately 2200 in the late 1990s to approximately 1200 today, mostly due to human-caused habitat changes.
 What may have once been a single, large mountain caribou population is today fragmented into as many as 18 subpopulations with little or no interaction.
 We know that small, disconnected populations are much more prone to extinction.
-The current number of individuals in our local South Selkirk herd is a devastating 3 and in the South Purcell herd, 13-16.
+The current number of individuals in our locals southern herds are devastating three in the South Selkirks and four in the South Purcells.